MobsLab/SleepScoringOnline/Online-Offline-Comparison.md

 * The value of the Theta/Delta threshold also has an important effect on this: we computed a ROC curve and realised that it is possible to get close to 100% accuracy on REM sleep by setting a lower T/D ratio.
 However it comes at the expense of accuracy on NREM sleep.

 ## Delta Detection Comparison

+We also compared results of online vs offline delta detection algorithms.

+**_compare_detections.m_** function generates comparisons figures between any detection matrix generated with **_read_continuously.m_**, **_SleepScoring_Simulation.m_** or **_CreateDeltaWavesOffline.m_** functions.
+This comparison function computes different statistics to compare detections:

+* **_f1 score_**, which takes in account both precision and recall probabilities.
+* Online and Offline inter duration between Delta Waves distributions.
+* Online and Offline Delta Waves duration distributions.
+* Cross_correlation between online and offline detections.

+ It is also possible to mean these results with several nights.

+A short lag can appears between online and offline detections because of